hamtana/cosc349-assignment2/README.md

 9. The services should now be running on the Public IP of the EC2 instances on ports 8080 for Request Service and 8081 for the Management Service.
 Run `docker ps` to verify.

+### Accessing SNS (Simple Notification Service) on AWS
+1. Navigate to the AWS console and search for Simple Notification Service.
+2. Click on the topics tab and click on registrations
+3. Subscribe to the topic by entering your email address and clicking subscribe.
+4. Any new users will now be sent through to your email address.

 ### Once EC2 instances are running